mazeen-sev/booru2prompt/README.md

 This is an extension for [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).

-### If you like this project, I encourage you to fork it and help me work on it!
-If you *really* like this project, please hire me to write more python for you.
-Just don't ask me to do any more javascript.
+### This is a fork of the original booru2prompt extension that hasn't been updated in a while.

 This SD extension allows you to turn posts from various image boorus into stable diffusion prompts.
 It does so by pulling a list of tags down from their API.
 You can copy-paste in a link to the post you want yourself, or use the built-in search feature to do it all without leaving SD.

+### Changes

+> Fix for 403 Forbidden Error.
+> Fixes 'Send Image to tag selection' functionality.
+> Support for Gelbooru

+### Installation

 To install this extension, navigate to your `extensions` directory and run `git clone https://github.com/Malisius/booru2prompt.git`.
 You can either restart SD completely or look at the bottom of SD's settings for `Restart Gradio and Refresh Components`.

+### Usage

 To start, visit the `API Keys` tab to put in your API keys.
 Most features should work without this, but some things like sort tags might not work depending on the restrictions of the booru.
 The included `settings.json` has configuration for danbooru.donmai.us and aibooru.space, but you can add your own by following the same format.
 Just add a new entry to the `boorus` list with the `name` and `host` keys.

 `{"name": "Danbooru", "host": "https://danbooru.donmai.us", "username": "", "apikey": ""}`

-Take note: calls to aibooru.space are returning `403: Forbidden` no matter what I try.
-Any help with that would be appreciated.

 ![image](https://user-images.githubusercontent.com/6227122/202934555-5eb73c22-aa8c-4757-b122-c47e6b7e7964.png)